 Future growth among renters will be primarily low-income and senior.
 Accommodating this growth would require the addition of 950 rental units in Carpentersville.
 Very few households earning more than \$75,000 annually are projected to rent in the future.
 Much like with owners, future renter housing must meet the needs of seniors.
 The structure of this future demand creates the potential for further increases in the number of cost-burdened renters without the development of additional housing for low-income renters.

 Planning for future renters includes maintaining the existing rental stock.
+Source: Chicago Metropolitan Agency for Planning.

 Carpentersville 2011 households and housing stock compared with 2040 renter demand